hl7dk/kl-children/input/pagecontent/StructureDefinition-klgateway-children-bodyheight-intro.md

  * Body height
 Choose length as long as the child is laying down while being meassured

 The Observation.value[x] is a valueQuantity.
 The unit is drawn from UCUM and is always 'cm'.
+The length/height should alwas be given as an integer.
+Decimal points should be rounded to nearest integer before reporting.

 The effective time of the observation is documented in Observation.effective[x].